History and Highlights

 Founded in 1819, the University of Cincinnati is leading urban, public universities into a new era of innovation and impact through its strategic direction, Next Lives Here, underscoring the power of creativity, ingenuity, invention and inclusion.

-The university traces its origins to 1819 and recently celebrated its bicentennial.
+The university traces its origins to 1819 and celebrated its bicentennial.
 In 1819, both Cincinnati College and the Medical College of Ohio were chartered.
 In 1870, the City of Cincinnati established the University of Cincinnati, which later absorbed the two predecessor institutions.

 For many years, UC was the second-oldest and second-largest municipal university in the country.
 In 1968, UC became a “municipally sponsored, state affiliated” institution, entering a transitional period culminating on July 1, 1977, when the university joined the university system of Ohio.